 After the crew had delivered my champagne, I was offered a first class amenity kit, pyjamas, slippers and socks.
 I chose a male amenity kit to take home to my husband.
 It featured a number of generously sized Salvatore Ferragamo products.
 Staples such as razors and deodorant are not provided in the amenity kit – they’re stocked in the first class lavatory.

 Around an hour into the flight, the crew asked me if I was ready for the in flight lunch service.
 They acknowledged that I’d chosen my main course from the ‘Book the Cook’ service.
-The menu was delivered in a heavy leather binder and I was given time to make my other selections from the extensive menu.
+The first class menu was delivered in a heavy leather binder and I was given time to make my other selections from the extensive menu.